Made in Japan (Deep Purple album)

 Made in Japan is a double live album by English rock band Deep Purple, recorded during their first tour of Japan in August 1972.
-It was originally released in December 1972, with a US release in April 1973, and became a commercial and critical success.
+It was originally released on 8 December 1972 in Japan, with a US release on 30 March 1973, and became a critical and commercial success.

 The band were well known for their strong stage act, and had privately recorded several shows, or broadcast them on radio, but were unenthusiastic about recording a live album until their Japanese record company decided it would be good for publicity.
-They insisted on supervising the live production, including using Martin Birch, who had previously collaborated with the band, as engineer, and were not particularly interested in the album's release, even after recording.
+They insisted on supervising the live production, including using Martin Birch, who had previously collaborated with the band as a studio engineer, and were not particularly interested in the album's release, even after recording.
 The tour was successful, with strong media interest and a positive response from fans.

 The album was an immediate commercial success, particularly in the US, where it was accompanied by the top five hit "Smoke on the Water", and became a steady seller throughout the 1970s.
 A three-CD set of most of the tour's performances was released in 1993, while a remastered edition of the album with a CD of extra tracks was released in 1998.
 In 2014, a deluxe edition was announced with further bonus material.
-The album had a strong critical reception and continues to attract praise.
+The album received a strong critical reception and continues to attract praise.
 A Rolling Stone readers' poll in 2012 ranked Made in Japan the sixth best live album of all time.

 Background and live bootlegs

-Deep Purple "Mk II" formed in July 1969 when founding members, guitarist Ritchie Blackmore, organist Jon Lord and drummer Ian Paice recruited singer Ian Gillan and bassist Roger Glover to progress from their earlier pop and psychedelic rock sound towards hard rock.
+Deep Purple "Mk II" formed in July 1969 when founding members, guitarist Ritchie Blackmore, organist Jon Lord and drummer Ian Paice, recruited singer Ian Gillan and bassist Roger Glover to progress from their earlier pop and psychedelic rock sound towards hard rock.
 They began touring extensively, becoming a well received live band, and had recorded several shows either to broadcast on the radio or listen to privately.
 However, they had rejected the idea of releasing a live album commercially as they believed it would be impossible to reproduce the quality and experience of their stage act on an LP.

 Consequently, there was a demand for bootleg recordings of the band.
 The most notorious of these was an LP entitled H Bomb, recorded at Aachen on 11 July 1970, which led to a subsequent court case when Virgin Records' Richard Branson was prosecuted for selling it.
 An article in Melody Maker that examined the bootleg phenomenon claimed that H Bomb was the best selling one at that time.
 This success, along with albums from other artists such as the Who's Live at Leeds and the Rolling Stones' Get Yer Ya-Ya's Out convinced the band that an official live album would be commercially successful.
 At the time, Glover told Sounds magazine that "there are so many bootlegs of us going around, if we put out our own live set, it should kill their market."